maelvls/homebrew-amc/README.md

 # News

+## May 17th, 2018: try the coming 1.4.0-beta version!

+You can enable the development version using:

+    brew install maelvalais/amc/auto-multiple-choice --devel

+It will install the latest beta available.
+Note that due to Homebrew limitations, bottles cannot be built for devel versions, resulting in a longer installation time (it will need to download and install all the Perl dependencies).

 ## March 19th, 2018: Scan detection works again!

 We fixed the above bug (see [PR53]).
 Everything should be back to normal in 1.3.0.2199.